DaetwylerStephan/multi_sample_SPIM/README.md

 ## 	SPIM_copy_rename_vascularDATA_

-This plugin was applied to take the planes saved as individual files and merge them to one stack per timepoint & angle.
+This plugin was applied to take the planes saved as individual files by the stitching and merge them to one stack per timepoint & angle.